coinshaz/litecore-p2p/README.md

 ```sh
 npm install unitedcore-p2p
 ```
-In order to connect to the Litecoin network, you'll need to know the IP address of at least one node of the network, or use [Pool](/docs/pool.md) to discover peers using a DNS seed.
+In order to connect to the Unitedcoin network, you'll need to know the IP address of at least one node of the network, or use [Pool](/docs/pool.md) to discover peers using a DNS seed.

 ```javascript
 var Peer = require('unitedcore-p2p').Peer;